HiroakiMikami/jlenv/README.md

 ### jlenv global

-Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.jlenv/version` file.
-This version can be overridden by an application-specific `.ruby-version` file, or by setting the `JLENV_VERSION` environment variable.
+Sets the global version of Julia to be used in all shells by writing the version name to the `~/.jlenv/version` file.
+This version can be overridden by an application-specific `.julia-version` file, or by setting the `JLENV_VERSION` environment variable.

     $ jlenv global 1.8.7-p352

-The special version name `system` tells jlenv to use the system Ruby (detected by searching your `$PATH`).
+The special version name `system` tells jlenv to use the system Julia (detected by searching your `$PATH`).

 When run without a version number, `jlenv global` reports the